HandaArchitect/obsidian-banner-snippet/README.md

 You can position the **Inline Title** on top of the banner.
 However, ensure that you have the **Inline Title** setting enabled under **Appearance** in Obsidian settings.

 Once the setting has been enabled, enter *banner-inline-title* into the **cssclasses* property.
-The inline title will now look like the following iamge.
+The inline title will now look like the following image.

 ![Banner Inline Title](https://github.com/HandaArchitect/obsidian-banner-snippet/blob/88a18587e1f800039b723db590bb8c30ab1eb21e/Images/banner-inline-title-1.png)